guangshin/dadi-learning-studio/PRD.md

   - All contact information (phone, email, social media links) now dynamically loaded from CMS
 - Improved consistency across blog/insights section:
   - Changed "Insights & Articles" to "Insights" on the blog page header
-  - Changed "Blog" to "Insights" in the footer quick links
+  - Updated footer to change "Blog" to "Insights"
-  - Changed "Back to Blog" to "Back to Insights" on blog post pages
+  - Changed "Back to Blog" button to "Back to Insights" on individual blog posts
+  - Removed hardcoded author description from blog post pages
-  - Fixed HTML entity rendering in blog post previews to properly handle &nbsp; and other entities
+  - Fixed HTML entity rendering issues in blog previews to properly handle &nbsp; and other entities
 - Fixed images on Philosophy page: swapped the incorrectly assigned images between "修 · Apply" and "静 · Stillness" sections
 - Reordered homepage sections to follow the sequence: Meet the Founder, Media Features, What the Community Says
 - Fixed programme section links in the homepage: